 As a business owner, legally you’re obligated to make sure that you follow all the existing rules and regulations.

 However, aside from the fact that you’re a business and must comply, there is also the issue of data.
 Most, if not all, websites and blogs collect data from users in one form or another.
-If you’re collecting email addresses to add to your email list, or if you have a pixel on your site, or Google Analytics, ads, etc.-these are all method through which you collect data on your website visitors.
+If you’re collecting email addresses to add to your email list, or if you have a pixel on your site, or Google Analytics, ads, etc.-these are all methods through which you collect data on your website visitors.

 Collecting data from visitors automatically makes you legally responsible.